-All of these standard modes involve sending acknowledgements from the client to the server.
-However in some cases, you really don't mind losing messages in event of failure, so it would make sense to acknowledge the message on the server before delivering it to the client.
-This example demonstrates how Apache ActiveMQ Artemis allows this with an extra acknowledgement mode.
+In some cases you can afford to lose messages in event of failure, so it would make sense to acknowledge the message on the server before delivering it to the client.

+This extra mode is supported by Apache ActiveMQ Artemis and will call it pre-acknowledge mode.